Trinity University: Academics and rankings

-As defined by the Carnegie Foundation's classification, Trinity University is a small, highly residential university with a majority of enrollments coming from undergraduate students.
+The university is classified as a small, highly residential university with a majority of enrollments coming from undergraduate students.
+It is recognized as a Research College and University, having managed nearly $5.3 million on research and development in 2023.
 The full-time, four-year undergraduate program is classified as "more selective, lower transfer-in" and has an arts and sciences focus with some graduate student coexistence.

-Trinity is accredited by the Southern Association of Colleges and Schools and is a member of the Phi Beta Kappa Society.
-Full-time undergraduate tuition is $44,680 for the 2019–20 academic year; room and board are an additional $13,584.
+Trinity is accredited by the Southern Association of Colleges and Schools and is a member of the Phi Beta Kappa society.
+The Engineering Science program is accredited by ABET, the Department of Business Administration is accredited by AACSB International, and the health care administration program is accredited by CAHME.

+Full-time undergraduate tuition is $53,676 for the 2024–25 academic year; room and board are an additional $14,750.

 Academics

-Trinity offers 47 majors and 59 minors in the traditional liberal arts, business, sciences, fine arts, and engineering, and graduate programs in accounting, teaching, school psychology, school administration, and health care administration and is the only university in San Antonio to offer a minor in creative writing.
-Trinity stresses close interaction between students and faculty members across all disciplines, with a 9:1 student/faculty ratio.
-The full-time faculty numbers 228, 98% of whom hold a Ph.D. or other terminal degree in their field.
+Trinity's four schools offer 47 majors and 59 minors in the traditional liberal arts, business, sciences, fine arts, and engineering, and graduate programs in accounting, teaching, school psychology, school administration, and health care administration and is the only university in San Antonio to offer a minor in creative writing.
+Trinity has an 8:1 student/faculty ratio.
+The full-time faculty numbers 288, 98% of whom hold a Ph.D. or other terminal degree in their field.
 About 47% of the student body has studied abroad in over 35 countries.

-Its most popular undergraduate majors, based on 2021 graduates, were: